-Individual Specialty Training Boards may implement a selection initiative to expand opportunities for Aboriginal and Torres Strait Islanders to enter training.
+Individual Specialty Training Committees/Boards may implement a selection initiative to expand opportunities for Aboriginal and Torres Strait Islanders to enter training.
 Specialties may set aside posts for applicants who in the registration stage:

-- identify as Aboriginal and Torres Strait Islander, - meet the eligibility requirements for membership of Australian Indigenous Doctors' Association (AIDA) and - meet the minimum standards for appointment as defined by the Specialty Training Board.
+- identify as Aboriginal and/or Torres Strait Islander, - meet the eligibility requirements for membership of Australian Indigenous Doctors' Association (AIDA) and - meet the minimum standards for appointment as defined by the Specialty Training Committee/Board.

-The Indigenous Health Committee is working with the Australian Indigenous Doctors' Association (AIDA) and the Maori Medical Practitioners Association of Aotearoa (Te ORA) to promote surgery as a career to Indigenous doctors.
+The Indigenous Health Committee is working with the Australian Indigenous Doctors' Association (AIDA) and the Māori Medical Practitioners Association of Aotearoa (Te ORA) to promote surgery as a career to Indigenous doctors.
 For more information about RACS Closing the Gap initiatives, refer to the activities of the Indigenous Health Committee on the RACS website.

-See Contacts for more information.
+See Contacts in Appendix 4 for more information.